When Is the Best Time to Visit North Korea?

 Spring (March – May)

 Witness the country emerge from the freeze of winter and blossom with colour.
 Spring remains chilly until April, but right through until early June you can expect mild, dry and sunny weather.
 The weather is perfect for extensive tours into remote areas of North Korea which can be difficult to access in snow or after high rainfall.
-May, in particular, is ideal for active tours including hiking, marathon running or a round of golf, and we arrange our cycling tour in May each year for this reason!
+April/May, in particular, is ideal for active tours including hiking, marathon running or a round of golf, and we arrange our cycling tour in May each year for this reason!

 - There’s typically snow cover at Masikryong Ski Resort keeping the slopes open until late March